 There’s this persistent myth that projectors are only good in dark and musty home cinema rooms or at night when camping under the stars.
 That’s not entirely true.
-Sure, dark environments may be better, but there’s no reason to deprive yourself of enjoyment during the day with your projector.
-The key is illumination power!
+Sure, dark environments are better, but there’s no reason to deprive yourself of enjoyment during the day with your projector.
+The key is illumination power and viewing conditions!

 Importantly, choose your screen carefully.
 Slightly off-white screens that aren’t glossy offer the best experience, though an overly matte screen will diffuse light too much and compromise image clarity.
 Avoid dark-colored screens, as those “soak up” light.
 The most popular options for outdoor viewing are inflatable screens, which often feature just the right combination of screen color and texture.

-So don’t give up on your dream of enjoying big screen entertainment outside during sunny days.
-It’s possible, for sure.
-And if not your thing, you can always set up a dark and musty home cinema room!
+Enjoying big screen entertainment outside during daytime can be tricky.
+But it’s possible for sure with careful consideration of your projector, location, and viewing time.
+And if that’s not your thing, you can always set up a dark and musty home cinema room!